zarf-dev/proposals/0051-v1beta1-schema/README.md

   // Exactly one of Component or Variants must be set.
 	// A single component definition that applies in all contexts.
 	Component *Component `json:"component,omitempty"`
-	// A list of component variants, each with a distinct .only filter.
+	// A list of component variants, each with a distinct .target filter.
 Use this when the
 	// component has different definitions for different flavors, OSes, or architectures.
 	Variants []Variant `json:"variants,omitempty"`
 	// Values imports Zarf values files for templating and overriding Helm values.